How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 Click on the Change button.

-After clicking on the Change button, you will then need to “Choose your new nameserver type,” by clicking on the drop-down box as indicated by the orange arrow in the image below.
+After clicking on the Change button, you will then land on the “Connect My Domain to a Website” page, as indicated below.

-Choose ‘Custom‘ from the drop-down… this will open the following window to where you will add your custom nameservers from SiteGround, as indicated by the arrows at the bottom left.
+This will go the following page to where you will add your custom nameservers from SiteGround, as shown below.

-With your mouse, highlight and copy each individual nameserver and paste them in the nameservers box as shown in the above GoDaddy image.
+With your mouse, highlight and copy each individual nameserver, one at a time (do not include the numbers in the parenthesis), and paste them in the nameservers box as shown in the image below.

-When you are finished adding the nameservers in the box as indicated by the above image, click on the Save button.
+When you are finished adding the nameservers in the box, be sure that the nameservers say “NS1” and “NS2”, as indicated in the image, then click on the ‘Save‘ button.

 The Techie Stuff is Over – Time to Be Creative with Your Site…